Arthrotec Side Effects

 Applies to diclofenac / misoprostol: oral tablet, oral tablet enteric coated

-Check with your doctor immediately if any of the following side effects occur while taking diclofenac / misoprostol:Less common
+You should check with your doctor immediately if any of these side effects occur when taking diclofenac / misoprostol:Less common

 - Black, tarry stools